Authorities: Bergen Man Dies By Suicide In Lawnmower

 The man's brother found him dead, they said.

-His head, which was still attached to his body, was wedged inside the machine, with rocks positioned to override the shutoff mechanism and "keep the blade going," one said.
+His head was still attached to his body and wedged inside the machine, with rocks positioned to override the shutoff mechanism and "keep the blade going," one said.

 The Bergen County Prosecutor's Office was notified, the Bergen County Sheriff's Bureau of Criminal Identification collected evidence and the Bergen County Medical Examiner's Office collected the body.
 The various agencies will work with Fair Lawn police to reach an official determination on how the man died.